Thunder Token (TT) Trading Up 7.9% Over Last 7 Days

-Thunder Token (TT) traded down 4.4% against the US dollar during the 1-day period ending at 20:00 PM Eastern on September 16th.
-One Thunder Token coin can now be bought for approximately $0.0079 or 0.00000018 BTC on major exchanges.
-Thunder Token has a market cap of $68.42 million and $8.73 million worth of Thunder Token was traded on exchanges in the last 24 hours.
-In the last week, Thunder Token has traded up 7.9% against the US dollar.
+Thunder Token (TT) traded 4.4% lower against the dollar during the one day period ending at 11:00 AM ET on September 20th.
+One Thunder Token coin can now be purchased for $0.0079 or 0.00000018 BTC on major cryptocurrency exchanges.
+During the last seven days, Thunder Token has traded up 7.9% against the dollar.
+Thunder Token has a total market cap of $68.42 million and $8.73 million worth of Thunder Token was traded on exchanges in the last 24 hours.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.